Introducing the Destination Leaders Programme

-Working in groups, you will identify a specific leadership or destination management issue or problem within your business or a related organisation.
+Working in groups, you will identify a specific leadership or destination management issue (Aberdeen/Dundee; Glasgow/Edinburgh; or Pan Scotland) or a problem within your business or a related organisation.
 The focus will be on creating a positive impact on the visitor experience, enhancing market and competitive positioning, and maximising the return on investment to the destination.

 You will utilise the theory and practice gained on the programme to provide an in-depth situational analysis, recommendations and solutions.

 At the end of the programme, your group will present your recommendations to a panel of Senior Destination Leaders.